Marv Wolfman: 2010s

 In 2011, he and Pérez completed the New Teen Titans: Games graphic novel, which they had begun working on in the late 1980s.
 Wolfman revived his Night Force series with artist Tom Mandrake in 2012.
 He served as writing consultant on the video game Epic Mickey 2: The Power of Two, which he was nominated for a Writers Guild of America Award for Outstanding Achievement in Videogame Writing.
-In 2015, Wolfman wrote a novelization of the videogame Batman: Arkham Knight.
+In 2015, Wolfman wrote a novelization of the video game Batman: Arkham Knight.

 And in 2016 he published the novelization of the Suicide Squad film through Titan Books.
 He received the Hero Initiative Lifetime Achievement Award in 2017.
 That year also marked Wolfman's first work for Marvel since 1998: a backup story for Bullseye #1, starring the titular character that he had co-created in 1976.
-In 2019, DC published the oversized, 100-page comic book Man and Superman, Marv Wolfman's retelling of Superman's origin story, to high acclaim.
+In 2019, he wrote the main story for the DC Primal Age 100-Page Giant.
+Also in 2019, DC published the oversized, 100-page comic book Man and Superman, Marv Wolfman's retelling of Superman's origin story, to high acclaim.

+2020s

+On the occasion of the Crisis on Infinite Earths Arrowverse crossover, Marv Wolfman co-wrote an episode of The CW series Arrow with Marc Guggenheim that aired in January 2020.
+He also made a cameo appearance in the crossover finale in an episode of Legends of Tomorrow.
+In 2021, Wolfman and George Pérez voiced caricatures of themselves in two episodes of Teen Titans Go!.

+In 2023, Wolfman returned to Marvel Comics for the oneshot What If...?
+Dark: Tomb of Dracula featuring his character Blade.
+In April 2024, Wolfman wrote the final two pages of the landmark 300th issue of Nightwing.